nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking.rst

 aggregate classes.

-This meets the "course subscriptions" challenge with event-sourced aggregates, without tricks and without accidental complexity, showing that it is possible, and entirely legitimate, to extended the transactional consistency boundary when using event-sourced aggregates to include more than one aggregate.
-This is a useful technique.
+This meets the "course subscriptions" challenge with event-sourced aggregates, without tricks and without accidental complexity.
+It shows that it is perfectly possible, entirely legitimate, and quite straightforward to extend the transactional consistency boundary when using event-sourced aggregates to include more than one aggregate.
+Indeed, this is a useful technique.

 .. literalinclude:: ../../../examples/coursebooking/application.py